Short form - Long form

 Director of Photography

 Kommer Kleijn SBC (1959) studied cinematography in Brussels with a/o.
 Ghislain Cloquet ASC and Charlie Van Damme AFC.
 He worked as a camera assistant and second unit D.O.P. on Belgian, Dutch and French feature films and subsequently D.O.P.'ed large numbers of short films, corporate movies and commercials.
 He then gradually specialized in visual effects work, beginning with blue screen and composite photography, then adding stop motion, motion control, followed by stereography and large format.
 Thanks to his electronics and technology background he also got involved with development of new camera systems, while continuing his VFX and D.O.P. work.
 Results of this are a Very High Resolution Digital stop motion capture camera (one of the first Digital Cinema capture devices in practical operation) and also a stereoscopic video production camera.
-He is a teacher in 3 film schools, is an SBC and EDCF board member, chairs the SMPTE 21DC Additional Frame Rates Ad Hoc group and participated in SMPTE DC28.40 stereoscopic.
+He is a teacher in 3 film schools, is an SBC and EDCF board member, chairs the SMPTE 21DC Additional Frame Rates Ad Hoc group and participated in SMPTE DC28.40 stereoscopic and is a member of the AES and the BKSTS.
 He is a regular speaker on international image technology conferences and was recently awarded the "Bert Easey Technical Achievement Award" by the BSC for his achievement in implementing the 60 frame rate proposal as an addition to the International Standard for digital projection..
 His web page is at http://www.kommer.com.
 Email:

 Short Curriculum Vitae - Resume